Amelrich/EDAV/README.md

 Merci à eux !

+Lien vers le site : https://amelrich.github.io/EDAV/

 ## English translation

 This is the French translation of the website [edav.info](http://edav.info) useful resource of GR5702 course at Columbia University.
 The version is the one of October 21st 2019, any update is welcome!

-Many thanks to Amaury Sudrie, Maxime Tchibozo, Romane Goldmuntz and Vy Tran who realized this translation as a Community Cobtribution
+Many thanks to Amaury Sudrie, Maxime Tchibozo, Romane Goldmuntz and Vy Tran who realized this translation as a Community Contribution

+Link to the website: https://amelrich.github.io/EDAV/